yshui/log-level-trace/src/2024-09-fuzzing.md

 Anyway, I won't say this is always the best approach.
 But I think this is definitely a design pattern worth considering for doing things like this.

-### Making the test harness
+### Making the testing harness

 After all the refactoring is done, and the tree replication code isolated, there are 4 X requests left[^requests] that we still need to (partially) support.
 Considering this number would likely be in the hundreds otherwise, this is not too bad.
-But this does mean I needed to re-implement (a tiny) part of the X server for the test harness.
+But this does mean I needed to re-implement (a tiny) part of the X server for the testing harness.
 I essentially needed to maintain a window tree - just the basic stuff.

-But more importantly, the test harness also has to model the concurrency of the X server.
+But more importantly, the testing harness also has to model the concurrency of the X server.
 This is what we set out to test, after all.
 This is a bit more tricky, I had to simulate the incoming and outgoing message queues, and randomly interleaved message deliveries with all the other processing.

 And that's it!
 Now we are ready to fuzz picom!

 ### Results

 I was expecting to see some bugs going in, but I didn't expect how many bugs I was actually going to get.
-One after another, the fuzzer uncovers race conditions I forgot to consider, which just goes to show how difficult it is to do X programming correctly.
-Eventually, I managed to fix all the bugs found - some of which required significant design changes, and the fuzzer can now run for days without finding any failures.
+One after another, the fuzzer uncovers race conditions I forgot to consider.
+Some of them were so complex, they took me quite some time to figure out - even with access to full traces of exactly what happened from my testing harness!
+Just imagine how hard it would be to debug these from a user's bug report - the mere thought makes me shudder.
+This just goes to show how difficult it is to do X programming correctly.
+Eventually, I managed to fix all the bugs found, though it required some significant design changes.
+Afterwards, the fuzzer ran for days without finding any new issues.

 So I guess now I can say with reasonable confidence that picom's window tree code is bug free!